 Following completion of the Graduate Certificate, students are encouraged to apply to the Master of Arts in Child Advocacy and Policy.
 Students who maintain a 3.0 GPA may apply those courses to the MA in Child Advocacy and Policy.
 Students will then need to complete 7 courses to earn the MA.

-We are now accepting applications for Spring 2021 for the Online Graduate Certificate:
+We are now accepting applications for Fall 2021 for the Online and Campus Graduate Certificate:

 Requirements for application:

 - Fee (waived for online Certificate)

 - Official transcripts (must have a BA/BS degree)